DevOpsBootcamp/website/source/first-steps.rst

 - `Install Putty`_ if you want to access a remote Linux box.
 - `Install Vagrant`_ if you want to run a local Linux Virtual machine.
 - `Install VirtualBox`_ in addition to Vagrant for local virtual machines.
+- `Windows Subsystem for Linux`_ if you want to use Linux without VM overhead.

 ..
 TODO: Add more Further Reading